ctmbl/scripts/README.md

-# scripts
+# Scripts
-A collection of scripts I may use
+Various script I use on my Manjaro distribution